smashgg/developer-portal/docs/examples/resolve-conflicts.md

 In this example, I will be using a test tournament where:

-- My tournament has two events
+- My tournament has two events (RL Singles, and Demolition Derby)
 - My tournament has two waves: Wave A from 12pm-2pm, and Wave B from 2pm-4pm
 - Each event has 4 pools
 - So both events have Pools A1, A2, B1, and B2